 Transformative Learning Project

-The Novo Nordisk Foundation has awarded DKK 13 million for a new transformative learning project, Learning and Engagement through Authentic Projects focusing on Science (LEAPS) that will bolster young students’ competencies in the natural sciences and in interdisciplinarity.
+The Novo Nordisk Foundation has in 2016 awarded DKK 13 million for a new transformative learning project, Learning and Engagement through Authentic Projects focusing on Science (LEAPS) that will bolster young students’ competencies in the natural sciences and in interdisciplinarity.
 The project will implement this through a new engaging project-based method of learning that will integrate the natural sciences into all subjects.